Where we get our money

 Hopefully, this answers where we get our money and how it is used.
 If you still have questions, please leave them in a comment, and we’ll respond asap.

-Debby Miller is the Community Loan Fund's Vice President of External Affairs.
+Debby Miller is the Community Loan Fund's Vice President of External Relations.